Medical Appointments: How to Make Effective Use of Your Doctor’s Time

 Physicians and medical personnel often talk in “big words” or relate terms that they assume you understand.
 If you don’t understand, there’s no shame in asking.
 If you don’t ask the right question you may miss something important.
 It’s also okay to disagree with recommendations or say that you’d like to think about a recommendation.
 Make sure you understand the advantages and risks of accepting or not accepting medical advice.
 Many times when we’re the patient we’re too overwhelmed to advocate for ourselves.

 Today, unless we ask questions and take responsibility for our own care, health issues are commonly missed or not diagnosed.
 Support groups exist for many conditions where information can be shared among individuals in different stages of the disease.
-Care advocates, like the staff of The Care Navigator, attend medical appointments and advocate with medical professionals on behalf of clients.
+Care advocates, attend medical appointments and advocate with medical professionals on behalf of clients.
 We ask the questions you might not think to ask and can recommend ancillary services of which physicians may not be aware.

 The challenge with the healthcare system is that we don’t know what we don’t know.
 This leaves us at a clear disadvantage and is where advocates are beneficial.
 The challenges and uncertainty of managing our day to day lives becomes equally as important as managing our health as we age and experience multiple health concerns.